OctopusDeploy/blog/blog/2020-04/project-testdrive/index.md

 ## Conclusion

-If you have ever been curious as to what Octopus can do for you, or want to explore Octopus as part of a complete CI/CD pipeline, the TestDrive VMs are a quick and secure way to experiment with Octopus, Jenkins and other platforms like Kubernetes, NGINX, Tomcat and Wildfly.
+If you have ever been curious as to what Octopus can do for you, or want to explore Octopus as part of a complete CI/CD pipeline, the TestDrive VMs are a quick and secure way to experiment with Octopus, Jenkins and other platforms like Kubernetes, NGINX, Tomcat and WildFly.